WHAT YOU NEED TO KNOW

-Do not bring cell phones into the yoga studio - make a habit of doing this as soon as possible.
+- Do not bring cell phone into the yoga studio – make a habit of doing this as soon as possible.

-Studio Facilities - we have mens and womens dressing rooms and a womens shower (for use by females only) available for your convenience.
+- Studio Facilities – we have unisex bathrooms available for your convenience.
 Please bring your own towels and toiletries.

 If you have any questions please ask the instructor, the front desk or email us.